I tried building an LLM usage-based switching environment with NVIDIA LLM Router (Basics Edition)

 claude-opus ✓

-The implementation has a 4-layer structure: Core covers BaseRouter / PrefillRouter / PoolConfig / RoutingResult; Training covers collect / train / evaluate CLIs; Adapters includes 6 types such as LiteLLM Strategy, Standalone Server, LiteLLM Proxy, and Sidecar; and Plugins come with the NemoHermes OpenClaw plugin bundled by default.
+The implementation has a 4-layer structure: Core contains BaseRouter / PrefillRouter / PoolConfig / RoutingResult; Training has collect / train / evaluate CLIs; Adapters includes 6 variants like LiteLLM Strategy, Standalone Server, LiteLLM Proxy, and Sidecar; and Plugins ships the NemoHermes OpenClaw plugin as standard.

-From here, let's try it on real hardware.
-The v3 default pool is configured to call cloud models via OpenRouter, but the routing decision itself is self-contained with the encoder and checkpoint, so you can get a feel for the behavior without an OpenRouter API key.
-Let's go through it step by step, starting with forking and checking out.
+Now let's get hands-on. v3's default pool uses cloud models via OpenRouter, but the routing decision itself runs entirely on the encoder and checkpoint—so you can get a feel for the behavior without an OpenRouter API key.
+Let's walk through it from forking and checking out.

 git clone https://github.com/NVIDIA-AI-Blueprints/llm-router